-The City expressly prohibits any form of unlawful employee harassment based on race, color, religion, sex, national origin, marital status, age, sexual orientation or disability (as defined under state and federal law) which includes behavior by coworkers, supervisors, vendors, citizens, or any other individual or group with whom an employee may come in contact in the course of his/hertheir job duties.
+The City expressly prohibits any form of unlawful employee harassment based on race, color, religion, sex, national origin, marital status, age, sexual orientation or disability (as defined under state and federal law) which includes behavior by coworkers, supervisors, vendors, citizens, or any other individual or group with whom an employee may come in contact in the course of his/herthe-ir-job-will-not-be-tolerated.
 Improper interference with the ability of employees to perform their jobs will not be tolerated.